Manage files under version control

 You can manage changes using a toolbar that appears when you hover the mouse cursor over a change marker and then click it.
 The toolbar is displayed together with a frame showing the previous contents of the modified line:

 You can roll back changes by clicking and explore the differences between the current and the repository version of the current line by clicking .

 Instead of reverting the whole file, you can copy any part of the contents of this popup and paste it into the editor.

 If you delete a file that is under version control, it still exists in the repository until you've committed the changes.
 The deleted file is placed to the active changelist, and is highlighted with grey.

-- Select a file in the Project tool window, and press Delete, or choose Delete from the context menu.
+Select a file in the Solution Explorer, and press Delete, or choose Delete from the context menu.

 If any usages have been found, the Usages Detected dialog will popup listing them.
 You can view these usages and remove references to this file before deleting it.